The Top 5 Features Kitchen Designers Recommend

 The Difference Between “Nice kitchen” and “Wow!”

 We asked our designers what they use to create that special look and feel.
-They agree, the answer is often found in extra touches that dress up standard cabinets.
+They agree; the extra touches dress up standard cabinets.
 Here are their top five recommendations:

-Shipped ready for glass inserts, mullion doors are a classic style that dresses up any kitchen.
+Shipped ready for glass inserts, mullion doors dress up any kitchen.
 They can be fitted with a wide range of glass styles, and typically are lit from within.
 With or without mullion bars, a section of glass door cabinets serves both as a focal point and display case.

 Available in styles to complement any design, crown molding creates an elegant effect across the upper line of cabinetry.
 Observe the carefully mitered corners.
 Installation is a job for a skilled finishing carpenter!